 A Fix is not your typical apparel shopping experience: customers complete a survey on their body shape and style preferences which is fed through SFIX’s proprietary algorithms to automatically select 5 clothing items for delivery.
 The company employs ~5,000 part-time stylists to curate clothing products and outfits that, when combined with data science, offers shoppers a personalised experience.

-If customers keep all the items in a Fix, they receive a 25% discount on the basket value otherwise they pay the standard upfront $20 styling fee.
+If customers keep all the items in a Fix, they receive a 25% discount on the basket value otherwise they pay full price and the standard upfront $20 styling fee.
 SFIX also offers a $49 Style Pass subscription for unlimited Fixes per year.
 The company believes it’s proprietary data set and algorithms enables them to truly personalise apparel shopping at scale.

 After skimming the S1, it’s very easy for investors to conclude either churn is too high or SFIX has no advantage because ‘every retailer has data science teams’ or ‘Amazon can easily crush them’.